Installation Guide

 Download cd_bridge from FiveM’s Portal.

-Add cd_bridge to your server start config (
+Add cd_bridge to the bottom of your server start config (

 ensure cd_bridgeFor more information on how to install the bridge, check out the full guide.